medusajs/medusa/docs/content/add-plugins/algolia.md

 ![Postman request send to the search endpoint that retrieves products using Algolia](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000054/Medusa%20Docs/Algolia/IHeTsi7_ymhb2p.png)

 You can also check that the products are properly indexed by opening your Algolia dashboard and choosing Search from the left sidebar.
-You’ll find your products that are on your Medusa server added there.
+You’ll find your products that are on your Medusa backend added there.

 :::note